gardoroman/phase-0-tracks/databases/session_scheduler/README.md

 * Open timezone offsets to any region.
 Create database lookup for timezones and countries.
 * Once a match has been accepted any open sessions for that assignment will be removed.
+* When a session for an assignment has been booked, delete other instances of that assignment for that user
 * Create more informative printouts, especially to provide schedule in the users local timezone.